-Elizabeth (Beth) Liles, MD, MCR, is a Kaiser Permanente Northwest primary care doctor, board certified in internal medicine, who has practiced for more than 12 years.
-She joined CHR in 2006 as a research fellow, became a clinical investigator in 2009, and became an investigator in 2015.
+Elizabeth (Beth) Liles, MD, MCR, is a Kaiser Permanente Northwest primary care doctor, board certified in internal medicine, who has practiced for more than 15 years.
+She joined CHR in 2006 as a research fellow, became a clinical investigator in 2009, and was named an investigator in 2015.

-Dr. Liles earned her medical degree from Memorial University of Newfoundland, Canada, and a Master of Clinical Research degree at Oregon Health & Science University.
+Dr. Liles earned her medical degree at Memorial University of Newfoundland, Canada, and a master of clinical research degree at Oregon Health & Science University.

 - Liles EG, Coronado D, Perrin N, Howell Harte A, Nungesser R, Quigley N, Potter NT, Weiss G, Koenig T, deVos T. Uptake of a colorectal cancer screening blood test is higher than of a fecal test offered in clinic: A randomized trial.
 Cancer Res Treatment Comm.
 2017; 10:27-31.

 - Hornbrook MC, Goshen R, Choman E, O'Keeffe-Rosetti M, Kinar Y, Liles EG, Rust KC.
 Early Colorectal Cancer Detected by Machine Learning Model Using Gender, Age, and Complete Blood Count Data.
 Dig Dis Sci.
 2017 Oct;62(10): 2719-2727. doi: 10.1007/s10620-017-4722-8.
 Epub 2017 Aug 23.
 Erratum in: Dig Dis Sci.
 2017 Nov 27.
 PubMed PMID: 28836087.